You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 • Brief floor play together before leaving

-• Consistent goodbye ritual for emotional security
+• A consistent goodbye ritual for emotional security

 Evening pickup (30 minutes):